Mikkel Sveinhaug

 Mikkel Sveinhaug (5 October 1873 – 18 August 1958) was a Norwegian farmer and politician for the Liberal Left Party.

-He was born in Ringsaker as a son of farmers Johannes Furuberget and Anne Dobloug.
+He was born in Ringsaker Municipality as a son of farmers Johannes Furuberget and Anne Dobloug.
 He took education at Jønsberg Agricultural School in 1897, and owned the farm Sveinhaug in Ringsaker since 1907.

-He was a member of Ringsaker municipal council for many years.
+He was a member of the municipal council of Ringsaker Municipality for many years.
 He was a central board member of the Liberal Left Party from 1918 to 1923.
 He issued the small book Blandkorn fra Oplandene in 1927 and was a prolific writer in the liberal and conservative press, especially on agriculture in addition to politics.
 He contributed to Hamar Stiftstidende for over sixty years, and also wrote local history.